ryanpfalz/azure-devops-capacity-analytics/README.md

 4. In the `main` function of `app.py`, modify the `generate_snapshot` function call(s) to pass in your Organization, Project, Team, and Sprint.
 5. Run `pip install -r requirements.txt` to install the required Python packages.
 6. Run `python app.py` to generate a CSV file containing capacity data for the specified Organization, Project, Team, and Sprint.
 7. Import the CSV file into Power BI and visualize the data.

-You may open the data in the provided Power BI template (`pbi/capacity-template.pbix`) to see an example of how to visualize the data.
+   - You may build a dashboard that meets your specific needs, but some ideas to include in your dashboard include:
+   - A gauge chart that displays the currently assigned hours against the remaining hours in the sprint.
+   - A row-selectable table which shows Sprints, Teams, and Organizations in the data model, so you can choose to filter the dashboard down to a any level of granularity and view how fully utilized Sprints, Teams, and Organizations are.
+   - A row-selectable table showing the currently assigned hours for each team member in the data model, so you can choose to filter the dashboard down to the user level across Teams/Organizations.

 #### Modifying `app.py` to modify for your use case